ome/devspace/README.md

     Here are listed the most important changes:

-     * Compose configuration was splitted into a few different files depending on the platform
+     * Compose configuration was split into a few different files depending on the platform

             - docker-compose.yml main file
             - docker-compose.unixports.yml required for running container on UNIX platform